 Figure 2.
 Precentages of global steelmaking processes.

 In 2019, approximately 70% of steel was produced with the commercial BF-BOF route.
-In the future, it is estimated that EAF based production will increase its share from 20% to almost 60%.
+In the future, it is estimated that EAF based products will increase their share from 20% to almost 60%.
 Emission-free electricity will also play a major role in the future when switching to EAF based production.

 Slag and side streams will also change in the future.
-The transition from the BF-BOF process route to an EAF utilizing hydrogen reduced iron will significantly change the composition of slag and other side streams (dust, sludge) generated at steel plants.
-In the future, EAF will be the main unit to be used for internal circulation of slags, dusts and spent refractories.
-More slag is generated, and specific energy consumption is increased compared to traditional scrap based EAF if:
+The transition from the BF-BOF process route to an EAF utilizing hydrogen-reduced iron will significantly change the composition of slag and other side streams (dust, sludge) generated at steel plants.
+In the future, EAF will be the main unit to be used for the internal circulation of slags, dust, and spent refractories.
+More slag is generated, and the specific energy consumption is increased compared to traditional scrap-based EAF if:

 - DRI is used and/or

-- EAF is used as internal recycling unit
+- EAF is used as an internal recycling unit